Skip to main content

 Port 7171 already in use: Find it with lsof -i :7171 and stop it, or change the port in .env.

 What's next: If you need to deploy to a real cluster, continue to Bootstrap Cluster.
-If you only need local development, you are all set — check out the Core Concepts to learn more about how the codebase is organized.
+If you only need local development, you are all set — check out the Platform Architecture to learn more about how the system is structured.